zendframework/zf2-documentation/docs/languages/en/modules/zend.form.collections.rst

 .. image:: ../images/zend.form.collections.dynamic-elements.result.png

-Of course, if you don't want to allow adding elements in a collection, you must to set the option ``allow_add`` to ``false``.
+Of course, if you don't want to allow adding elements in a collection, you must set the option ``allow_add`` to ``false``.
 This way, even if new elements are added, they won't be validated and hence, not added to the entity.
-Also, as we don't want elements to be added, we don't need the data template, either.
+Also, if we don't want elements to be added, we don't need the data template, either.
 Here's how you do it: